-- B 6.1 Practice should be arranged within a time table giving equal opportunity to each nation. - B 6.2 Flying practice should be possible daily between 08:00 to 18:00 hours. - B 6.3 Competition practice must not be interrupted for display or show practice. - B 6.4 The Organizer should, wherever possible, provide a sample of the competition map to every participating crew, at least one month before the competition. - B 6.5 Unofficial practice tasks provided by the Organizer should meet the same standard as the competition tasks.
+- B 6.1 Practice should be arranged within a time table giving equal opportunity to each nation. - B 6.2 Flying practice should be possible daily between 08:00 to 18:00 hours. - B 6.3 Competition practice must not be interrupted for display or show practice. - B 6.4 The organizer must provide a sample of the competition map to every participating crew, at least one month before the competition, together with the explanation of all symbols used on the map.
+This could be available as a download on the competition website. - B 6.5 Unofficial practice tasks provided by the organizer should meet the same standard as the competition tasks.
 These routes should include a list of co-ordinates of the positions of all TP's, canvas targets and photographs.